Best Ski Resorts in Europe: Verbier, Courchevel & Lech Zürs (2026)

 Verbier — Freeride Capital

-Best Hotel: W Verbier (the extraordinary ski-in ski-out W Hotels property — the most party-forward luxury ski hotel in Europe, the extraordinary WET Deck rooftop heated pool with the extraordinary Mont-Blanc view, from CHF 600/night) and Hôtel Hermitage (the most charming boutique in Verbier, from CHF 400/night)
+Best Hotel: W Verbier (a ski-in ski-out W Hotels property known for its party scene, with a WET Deck rooftop heated pool overlooking Mont Blanc, from CHF 600/night) and Hôtel Hermitage (a charming boutique, from CHF 400/night)

-Verbier sits at the heart of the extraordinary 4 Vallées ski area (the most extensive ski area in Switzerland — 412km of piste, the most extraordinary off-piste terrain in Europe (the extraordinary La Chaux Face run, the extraordinary Tortin couloir (one of the most famous off-piste runs in the Alps — the extraordinary 30° sustained gradient for 800m vertical), and the extraordinary Freeride World Tour final stage annually at Verbier) and the most extraordinary resort for serious skiers — the extraordinary Mont-Fort (3,330m — the highest skiable point in the 4 Vallées area, the extraordinary views of the Mont Blanc massif).
+Verbier sits at the heart of the 4 Vallées ski area, Switzerland’s most extensive, with 412km of piste and some of the best off-piste terrain in Europe — the La Chaux Face run, the Tortin couloir (a sustained 30° gradient over 800m vertical, one of the most famous off-piste runs in the Alps), and the annual Freeride World Tour final.
+Mont-Fort (3,330m, the highest skiable point in the 4 Vallées) offers views over the Mont Blanc massif.

-The Verbier character: The most international ski resort in Switzerland — the extraordinary Geneva banking community weekend escape, the extraordinary London hedge fund winter home (the most expensive real estate market in Switzerland outside Geneva), and the extraordinary summer hiking character (the most comprehensive Via Ferrata network in the Valais).
+The Verbier character: Switzerland’s most international resort — a weekend escape for Geneva’s banking community and a winter home for London hedge fund money (among the most expensive real estate markets in Switzerland outside Geneva), with an extensive Via Ferrata network drawing hikers in summer.

 Zermatt — Matterhorn Backdrop

-Best Hotel: The Omnia (the most extraordinary hotel position in the Swiss Alps — accessible only by funicular from the car-free village, the extraordinary rock-face building, from CHF 700/night) and Cervo Mountain Resort (the extraordinary design hotel, from CHF 500/night)
+Best Hotel: The Omnia (a striking rock-face building accessible only by funicular from the car-free village, from CHF 700/night) and Cervo Mountain Resort (a design-forward hotel, from CHF 500/night)

 France — The Les Trois Vallées